varunsax12/Virtual_Channel_Router/README.md

   -> area_rep.png: Pie charts representing the area distribution for each of the synthesis results in ./reports  <br />
   -> power_rep.png: Pie charts representing the power distribution for each of the synthesis results in ./reports  <br />
   -> report_area.py: Python script to generate the area pie charts and create the area_rep.png from the ./reports  <br />
-  -> report_power.py: Python script to generate the power pie charts and create the power_rep.png from the ./reports  <br />  <br />
+  -> report_power.py: Python script to generate the power pie charts and create the power_rep.png from the ./reports  <br />

 Steps to run functional verification:  <br />
 Running router top testbench:  <br />